matjack9/service-worker-redux-dispatching-POC/README.md

-# Multiple Client Redux Action Dispatching Service Worker
+# Service Worker Redux Dispatching POC

 This is a POC for clients sending redux actions as messages to other clients via a service worker.